Fractured Magic: Chapter Thirteen

 “How did they build this?”
 Maebhe whispered back.
 “Aren’t we underwater?”

 Dragons.
 Maebhe gave a wistful sigh.
 “I didn’t get to talk to a single dragon on this trip.
-I was ready for it, too; I took a draconic class in school.
+I was ready for it, too; I took draconic in school.
 I can understand ‘how are you’ and ‘the washrooms are that way’ and even ‘please get off my tail.’”

 “Are you sure you can do this, Aim?”
 Ivey asked, just enough light hitting his face to reveal the concerned set of his jaw.